MikiP98/MultiScaler-Plus/README.md

 `FSR` can also result in better image as it better preserves the overall shape of the object in the image, but it will add some noise and grain to the output

+If you are willing to use AI, EDSR implementation by CV2 offers the least blur while not adding any visible artifacts.
+The image will still be noticeably blurry though
+The result might also get worse the bigger the scaling factor.<sup>(main testing is done with the factor of 4)</sup>

-If you wish to get the best possible results from the upscaling you can choose 1 of 2 path:
+If you wish to get the best possible results from the upscaling you can choose 1 of 3 paths:

 - **AI for realistic images:**
   There are a lot of AI algorithms to chose from but here are the best overall for realistic images: